Obituary: Elizabeth Parker Crawford, 79, of Nashville

 Mrs. Crawford was a member of Harvest Time Assembly in Murfreesboro, and served as a Sunday School teacher for many years.

-Survivors include one son Charles Allen Crawford and wife Valerie of Texarkana, TX; Sue Beth Tollett and husband Drew of Ozan, AR; Kim Conant and husband James of Nashville, AR; Vicki Cook and husband Vince of Nashville, AR; one sister Lecil Deloney and husband Donnie of Ashdown, AR; grandchildren Christopher Crawford, Russell Sparks, Kayla Jones, Kevin Conant, Jordan Conant, Alayna Cook, Kyler Conant, Caleb Cook; great grandchildren Konner Jones, Jackson Sparks, Kollin Jones, and Hunter Sparks, as well as a number of nieces, nephews, cousins, and friends.
+Survivors include: one son, Charles Allen Crawford and wife Valerie of Texarkana, Texas; daughters Sue Beth Tollett and husband Drew of Ozan, Ark., Kim Conant and husband James of Nashville, Ark., Vicki Cook and husband Vince of Nashville, Ark.; one sister Lecil Deloney and husband Donnie of Ashdown, Ark.; grandchildren Christopher Crawford, Russell Sparks, Kayla Jones, Kevin Conant, Jordan Conant, Alayna Cook, Kyler Conant, Caleb Cook; great-grandchildren Konner Jones, Jackson Sparks, Kollin Jones, and Hunter Sparks, as well as a number of nieces, nephews, cousins, and friends.

-Funeral services will be 2:00 P.M., Wednesday, January 1, at Harvest Time Assembly in Murfreesboro, with Alan Parker officiating, burial will follow in Ben Lomond Cemetery, under the direction of Latimer Funeral Home in Nashville.
+Funeral services were at 2:00 p.m., Wednesday, Jan.
+1, at Harvest Time Assembly in Murfreesboro, with Alan Parker officiating, burial will follow in Ben Lomond Cemetery, under the direction of Latimer Funeral Home in Nashville.

 Pallbearers: Christopher Crawford, Russell Sparks, Kevin Conant, Jordan Conant, Kyler Conant, and Caleb Cook.